mebbaid/pioneer_playground/README.md

  - [:page_facing_up: Dependencies](#page_facing_up-dependencies)

 # :orange_book: The general idea
-This repo tests feedback linearization, transverse feedback linearization and dynamic transverse feedback linearization for the purpose of allowing the pioneer_p3dx robot to follow a given path.
+This repo tests feedback linearization, transverse feedback linearization and dynamic transverse feedback linearization for the purpose of allowing the pioneer_p3dx robot to follow a given path (a circle).
 It also tests those controllers when sampling is considered, and compare the results to emulation.